Dance in the National Cultural Policy

 A national cultural policy

-A National Cultural Policy provides an opportunity for:
+A National Cultural Policy provided an opportunity for

 • a whole-of-government approach to defining ‘culture’